joshgressman/svc_project/README.md

 ##SVC
 ###Josh Gressman, Corey Peck, Tyler Rapson, Kim Mai, Keri Jackson

-This application was made for Sexual Violence Center by students at Prime.
+This application was made for Sexual Violence Center by students at Prime Digital Academy.